piecuch-group/ccpy/README.md

   - ec-CC-II<sub>3</sub> (see Ref.
 [3])
   - ec-CC_II<sub>3,4</sub> (see Ref.
 [3])

-### EOMCC approaches for electronic excited, attached, and ionized states
+### EOMCC approaches for ground, excited, attached, and ionized states
   - EOMCCSD
   - Spin-Flip (SF) EOMCCSD
   - CR-EOMCC(2,3) and its size-intensive δ-CR-EOMCC(2,3) extension